Acadia National Park in Maine is a great place to visit!

 Bass Harbor Lighthouse: It’s difficult to really see the sunset from here as it faces roughly south and there are hills that block your view to the west.
 However, the way the setting sun makes the sky glow, and the way that frames the lighthouse against the rocky shoreline is quite lovely.
 This site is found on the southern tip of the “Quiet Side” of the island, south of Southwest Harbor.

-Bass Harbor: This is the only lighthouse that can be easily reached and viewed by car.
+Bass Harbor Lighthouse: This is the only lighthouse in Acadia that can be easily reached and viewed by car.
 It’s also a regularly photographed spot (for good reason.)
 It’s manned by the Coast Guard now, so you can’t actually go up it, but you can walk to its base.
-There is a short, hiking trail that leads to the rocks on the light’s opposite side, that is nice as well.
+There is a short, hiking trail that leads to the rocks on the light’s opposite side, that is nice as well–this is also the viewpoint for sunrise/sunset!

-If you visit the park and enjoy lighthouses as we do, I highly recommend taking a lighthouse boat tour.
-Almost all of the structures reside on nearby islands, and some are open for touring, at given times of the year.
+If you visit Acadia National Park and enjoy lighthouses as we do, I highly recommend taking a lighthouse boat tour.
+Almost all of the structures reside on nearby islands, and some are open for touring, at certain times of the year.
 I didn’t realize just how many islands are included within the park’s boundaries (and scattered around the nearby waterways).
 This means many of the lights can really only be viewed from the water.

 Hiking Trails around Acadia:

-There are numerous hikes available at the park, ranging from short to lengthy and easy to difficult.
+There are numerous hikes available at Acadia, ranging from short to lengthy and easy to difficult.
 Below are the ones we enjoyed:

 We also combined the Bowl and Gorham Mountain Trails into this hike, as they all connect.
 We had intended to make a loop of it by including the Cadillac Cliffs Path, and then take the Ocean Path back to the parking area, but I was starting to have my usual struggles with the heat, so we cut it a bit short.

 Great Head Trail: Because we chose to cut the above route short, we were able to enjoy a good portion of this trail that is found in the forest, just to the west of Sand Beach.
 Sand Beach can be reached from the same parking area as the Beehive/Bowl trailheads.
-This was really convenient as we were able to park the car once and hike for most of the day!
+This was really convenient as we were able to park the car once and hike for most of the day (just make sure to get there early!)

 Other Fun Things to do at Acadia National Park: